5 Secret Benefits of Anonymous Feedback in the Workplace

 By hiding the questioner from sight, the focus stays on the question itself.
 This allows for a truly objective response and avoids potential backlash for the asker.

 Of course, this would not work if the question itself is subjective or even personal in nature.
 To address this issue, Pigeonhole Live has a feature that allows the event admin to filter questions.
 When an attendee submits a question on the Audience Web App, a prompt will inform him/her that the question is awaiting moderation.
 The question then appears only on the Admin Panel.
-The admin can then choose to allow, edit, or block the question, allowing the Q&A session to stay productive and actionable.
+The admin can then choose to allow, edit, or dismiss the question, allowing the Q&A session to stay productive and actionable.

 4. Brands managers well